jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

 5. Old Business:

     Planning a "Show and Tell" for this winter.
-[Bill], [Bill], and [Jeremy] January 8th, start early at 6:30 to 8:30pm and bring desserts.
-[Ann] will be working in Pueblo.
+[Bill Durland][BillDurland], [ Bill Werling][BillWerling], and [Jeremy][Jeremy Nelson] January 8th, start early at 6:30 to 8:30pm and bring desserts.
+[Ann][AnnDaugherty] will be working in Pueblo.

 6. New Business:

-    Withdrawal of membership, [Connie Williams].
-Meeting accepts and write up a separate minute and send to her.
+    We have received a letter from Connie Williams withdrawal of membership from the Colorado Springs Monthly Meeting.
+The Meeting accepts and will write up a separate minute and send to her.
 Meeting accepts this withdrawal.
-Can still be member of the wider community of Religious Society of Friends.
-We have received a letter from [Connie Williams].
+Friends noted that individuals can still be member of the wider community of Religious Society of Friends even they are no longer members of an Monthly Meeting.

 7. Announcements: